Don’t feel like drinking tonight, or ever? You’re in good company at Princeton! Many people choose not to drink for a variety of reasons.

 - It can sometimes feel uncomfortable or rude to refuse a drink when someone offers one.
 Here are some ways to say no.

-There are lots of fun things to do on and around campus at night.
+There are lots of fun things to do with other Princeton students.
 Here are just a few ideas:

-- Consider hosting a movie or TV marathon night.
-Invite your friends, make some popcorn, and press play!
+- Consider hosting a virtual watch party of your favorite movie or show.
+Invite your friends, make some popcorn, and start streaming!

 - Movies and TV aren't your style?
-You can borrow board games from the residential colleges and host a game night.
+You can host a virtual game night or play an online game with your friends.

 For graduate students, sign up for the graduate student events listserv to get weekly emails of events.